Possession football is ruining the excitement of the sport

 The Cycle of Sideways Movement

-Even Liverpool, traditionally known for their intensity under Jürgen Klopp, have faced criticism this season.
-Manager Arne Slot has defended his approach after accusations of playing boring football, noting that opponents have adapted by sitting deeper against his side.
+The pattern is the same everywhere.
+Center back to full back.
+Full back to midfielder.
+Midfielder to Center back.
+And after twenty passes, the ball hasn't really progressed.
+Teams have become so focused on keeping possession that the primary aim of scoring goals is fading away.
+Liverpool, traditionally known for their intensity under Jürgen Klopp, have faced criticism this season due to accusations of playing boring football levied against current Manager Arne Slot.
 The Dutch manager maintains his commitment to attacking football, yet recent matches have seen Liverpool struggle to convert possession into clear chances.

 The Lack of Risk